Bill Butler (safety)

-William R. Butler (born July 10, 1937) is an American former professional football player who was a defensive back and halfback in the National Football League (NFL) for the Green Bay Packers, Dallas Cowboys, Pittsburgh Steelers and Minnesota Vikings.
+William R. Butler (July 10, 1937 – November 28, 2025) was an American professional football player who was a defensive back and halfback in the National Football League (NFL) for the Green Bay Packers, Dallas Cowboys, Pittsburgh Steelers and Minnesota Vikings.
 He played college football for the Chattanooga Mocs.
 He also played professionally for the Saskatchewan Roughriders in the Canadian Football League (CFL).

-Early years
+Background

 Butler attended Berlin High School.
 He accepted a football scholarship from the University of Tennessee at Chattanooga.

 In 1988, he was inducted into the UTC Athletics Hall of Fame.
+He died on November 28, 2025, at the age of 88.

 Professional career

 Green Bay packers

 Butler was selected by the Green Bay Packers in the 19th round (217th overall) of the 1959 NFL draft.
 Although he was initially waived in training camp, he was re-signed after the team cut fellow rookie Tim Brown.

 He led the team in kickoff (21 returns - 22.5-yard avg.) and punt returns (18 returns - 9.1 average).
 He returned a punt for a 61-yard touchdown in a 28–17 loss against the Chicago Bears.